 As a kid I loved playing basketball and doing gymnastics.
 My best friend and I (still friends to this day) would play basketball at the playground until sundown and since we both came from single parent homes we would catch the bus home after school together.
 For some time she lived right across the street from me, then later I moved and we were only a couple blocks away.

-When I was 11 years year old I discovered the radio show Loveline, with Dr. Drew and Adam Carolla.
-I would listen to this show every night as I went to bed, Sunday-Thursday , and loved it.
+When I was 11 years year old I discovered the radio show Loveline, with Dr. Drew and Adam Carolla (both of who're still in the media).
+I would listen to this show every night as I went to bed, Sunday-Thursday, and loved it.
 People would call and have all kinds of questions about relationships and sex.
-Almost daily someone would call with a particular problem and Dr. Drew would ask this question (or some variation of this question), “what happened when you were little?”
+Almost nightly someone would call with a particular problem and Dr. Drew would ask this question (or some variation of this question), “what happened when you were younger?”
 Inevitably the person would have a trauma background, usually sexual abuse, and Dr. Drew would go about explaining the connection between the current problem and that past abuse and I was fascinated.
 This is what lead me to falling in love with psychology and human behavior.
-I knew I had to be a doctor just like Dr. Drew.
+I knew I had to help trauma survivors heal so they could live better lives.

 The Teen Years: